metio/pasejo/docs/guides/README.md

 - [Create age identity files](./how-to-create-age-identity.md): Learn how to create age identity files.
 - [Create age recipient files](./how-to-create-age-recipient.md): Learn how to create age recipient files.
 - [Use pasejo with Git](./how-to-use-pasejo-with-git.md): Learn how to use `pasejo` with Git.
+- [Use pasejo with systemd](./how-to-use-pasejo-with-systemd.md): Learn how to use `pasejo` with systemd.
 - [Using Yubikeys](./how-to-use-yubikeys.md): Learn how to use `pasejo` with Yubikeys.

 Still feeling lost?
 Request a new guide by opening a [ticket](https://github.com/metio/pasejo/issues)!